 There are also some male dances and female-male dances.
 The ones that have a literary background (based on episodes or epics such as Ramayana, Mahabarata, or Panji) are called Wirèng and others that more purely express dance techniques or movements based on martial arts and the combat drills are called Beksan.
 The court also has dance-dramas.
 Keraton Surakarta Hadiningrat currently has a dance repertory consisting of approximately seven Bedhaya, eleven Srimpi, six Wirèng, and six Beksan, but the frequency and function of the each piece differs.

-Even though Keraton Surakarta Hadiningrat lost its political sovereignty and has had a hard time economically, it still functions as the center of Javanese art and culture and has also working to maintain traditional ceremonies while continuing to educate dancers and musicians of the next generation.
+Even though Keraton Surakarta Hadiningrat lost its political sovereignty and has had a hard time economically, it still functions as the center of Javanese art and culture and has also been working to maintain traditional ceremonies while continuing to educate dancers and musicians of the next generation.
 It also keeps creating new dance and music based on traditional styles.
 In fact, when Princess G.R.Ay.
 Koes Murtiyah Paku Buwono was honored with the Fukuoka Prize from Fukuoka City, Japan, in 2012 for her effort to conserve and revive the court dance, she choreographed and the author composed music for two pieces, “Srimpi Wursita Rukmi” and “Srimpi Nugraha,” which are now new parts of the repertory.

 (Translated and abridged by Prof. Tamura Fumiko, Chikushijogakuen University)